manueich/manueich.github.io/_pages/about.md

 * Design and implementation of experimental and clinical studies on human subjects
 * Collection, processing and analysis of sound signals

-Additional inforamtion on my publications, software projects and CV can be found on the pages linked above.
+Additional information on my publications, software projects and CV can be found on the pages linked above.

+I also create online [tutorials](tutorials.md) on various topics.